 How ‘long’ a ‘long run’ is varies drastically when I’m in my off-season, but I try to maintain some type of distance work in my running repertoire even when I’m not in training.

-These long runs (however that may be defined at the time), helps maintain my endurance.
+These long runs (however that’s defined at the time), helps maintain my endurance.

-It means I will not be starting from absolute zero when my next marathon training cycle starts up.
+It means I won’t be starting from absolute zero when my next marathon training cycle starts up.

 Scenic, Social, Or Fun

 At least one run a week should be an enjoyable run.

 For me, that means a run that falls into one of three categories: scenic, social, or fun (often a favorite course or area).

 These runs are a good reminder that running is supposed to be enjoyable.